Benjamin2320/Cloud_Projects/AWS Lambda EC2 Auto-Stop Lab/README.md

-# 🛑 myStopinator – AWS Lambda EC2 Auto-Stop Lab
+# AWS Lambda EC2 Auto-Stop Lab

-## 📘 Description
+## Description
-This lab demonstrates how to automate the shutdown of an EC2 instance using **AWS Lambda** triggered by **EventBridge (CloudWatch Events)** on a scheduled basis.
-This project strengthens serverless automation skills aligned with SOC, detection engineering, and cloud operations workflows.
+This lab demonstrates the use of a Python-based AWS Lambda function to automatically stop a specific EC2 instance.
+The function is triggered on a scheduled basis using EventBridge CloudWatch Events, allowing for automated instance management without manual intervention.
+The lab covers the setup of the Lambda function, configuration of scheduling rules, and validation through CloudWatch metrics and EC2 instance state changes.

 ---

-## 🧠 Objectives
+## Objectives

 - Automatically stop an EC2 instance every minute
 - Learn how Lambda integrates with EventBridge